LBrockmanK/AInotes/pptx_to_obsidian/Notes/Using Functions and Equality 09_1_FOL_21.md

-﻿“Mike and Mary are the same age.”
+“Mike and Mary are the same age.”
 Are functional relations specified?
 Are equalities specified?
 Answer: age(Mike) = age(Mary)